jenciso/newblog/content/blog/saying-hello-world-with-ruby-on-rails/index.md

 ## Intro

-As a SRE engineer you have to approximate to the Developer Teams code language in order to understand how difficult it is to build and debug applications.
-Ruby is one of the most popular programming languages and if you want to getting started with Ruby, here I show you some steps to help you in this journey.
+As an SRE engineer, you have to approximate the Developer Teams talking in the same language.
+I mean their code language.
+So to understand and know how difficult it is to build and debug software applications, you need to code.

+Ruby is one of the most popular programming languages, and if you want to get started with Ruby, here I show you some basic steps to help you in this journey.

 ## Getting Started with Ruby

-One of the first things you need to do when you are learning a programming language is to create a Hello World code.
+One of the first things you need to do when learning a programming language is to create a Hello World code.
 I will explain how to do that in diverse ways in the following lines.

 ### Installing Ruby